LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Meaningful Connection Score (MCS)/mcs-overview.md

 ![](/img/meaningful-connection-score-(MCS)-overview4.png)

-MCS can be viewed in the All Connections list and Web History, as well as being exported so that brands can later integrate and further analyze the data using third-party tools .
+MCS can be viewed in the All Conversations list and Web History, as well as being exported so that brands can later integrate and further analyze the data using third-party tools .

 All MCS data is available via the [Engagement History API](https://developers.liveperson.com/data-engagement-history-overview.html) for chat and the [Messaging Interactions API](https://developers.liveperson.com/data-messaging-interactions-overview.html) for messaging.